gustavoh430/loginproject/README.md

 ![Header](https://github.com/gustavoh430/loginproject/blob/main/ServiceLayer.drawio.png)

 This is a registration and login system using JWT to authenticate.
-It has got one Controller layer that includes all operations available, that are: Sign in, Sign up, User Information and User Role Setting up resource.
+It has got one Controller layer that includes all operations available, that are: Sign in, Sign up, User Information retrieving and User Role Setting up.
 There will be a service layer which will orchestrate all service callings between the controllers and the database repository.
 Of course, I could just call the repository directly through the Controller, but I thought it would be most suitable, for this case, to create an intermediate class.
 This class is responsible for containing all businesses rules.

+## Sign Up (HTTP POST)

-### Sign Up Endpoint
+### Endpoint
 ```text
 /login/signup
 ```

-### Sign Up Payload
+### Payload
 ```json
 {
     "name": "Gustavo",